Sandesh-Pyakurel/Bidding/README.md

 ## Overview

 BidSecure is a secure web application designed for online auctions.
 Bidders can place bids on available auctions, and auctioneers can post items for auction.
-BidSecure leverages Nillion's TinyBid technology to ensure secure bidding, protecting users from data leakage and ensuring a safe and trustworthy auction experience.
+BidSecure leverages Nillion network to ensure secure bidding, protecting users from data leakage and ensuring a safe and trustworthy auction experience.

 ## Features

-- **Secure Bidding:** Utilizes Nillion's TinyBid to provide secure bidding mechanisms.
+- **Secure Bidding:** Utilizes Nillion Network to provide secure bidding mechanisms.
 - **Auction Posting:** Auctioneers can easily post items for auction.
 - **User-Friendly Interface:** Intuitive design for both bidders and auctioneers.
 - **Search for items:** Get results for specific items.